ShumGG/COOK/README.md

 #

 Fifth personal project.
-Built it using MERN and web-sockets.
+Built it using MERN and web-sockets :electric_plug:.

 #